laurkk/celullar-automata/README.md

 6. ```arg6``` is the path to the text file, where the results will be saved.
 If only name is passed, file is created in the current directory.

+You can try simulate famous "Game of life" passing Moore's neighbourhood and using ```game_of_life_rules.txt``` file provided in the repository.
+Enjoy!